python-greenlet/greenlet/docs/creating_executing_greenlets.rst

 See :ref:`switching` for more information about switching into greenlets.

+.. _changing_the_parent:

 Changing The Parent
 ===================

-When a greenlet finishes, execution resumes with its parent.
-This defaults to the current greenlet when the object was instantiated, but can be changed either at that time or any time later.
+When a greenlet finishes, :ref:`execution resumes with its parent
+<greenlet_parents>`.
+This defaults to the current greenlet when the
+object was instantiated, but can be changed either at that time or any time later.
 To set it at creation time, pass the desired parent as the second argument:

 .. doctest::